tracyjordan/tracyjordan.github.io/professional.md

 title: Professional
 ---

-The education posts on this site are listed below in sequence from newer to older.
+The posts on this site related to my professional development are listed below in sequence from newer to older.

 {% assign postsByYear = (site.categories.['professional'] | group_by_exp:"post", "post.date | date: '%Y'" %}
 {% for year in postsByYear %}